cesoun/QuickSprite/README.md

 Below this is the `scroll view` which shows all sprites gathered from the sprite cutter.
 Left clicking these will remove them.

-Below this is the `save file` button.
+Below this is the `save sprites` button.
 Click this will ask for a save location and let you save the file, yay.

+Below this is the `copy sprites` button.
+This will copy the sprites to your clipboard and allow you to paste instead of save.

 The main window to the right lets you `pan & zoom` the sprites that get cut from the main image.
 Right click pans, scrolling in and out zooms.